The E-Waste Database

 What is happening in the e-waste, critical minerals, and metals recycling sectors?

 What is FastTech and why is it problematic?
-What roles does planned obsolescence play in FastTech?
+What role does planned obsolescence play in FastTech?

 What role does (and can) AI play in e-waste management?
 What environmental impact does the use of AI have?